 Also demonstrating his project in the The Young Scientist Exhibition was student Sean McKiernan from County Cavan who carried out a study on bullying in schools.
 His results concluded that two out of five students had experienced bullying.

-An RTÉ News report by Carole Coleman broadcast on 5 January 1996.
+An RTÉ News report broadcast on 5 January 1996.
+The reporter is Carole Coleman.